 Though Kafka is not generally thought of as a bright, cheery writer, and the World of Disney is not widely accepted as a depressing, foreboding environment, I submit the opposite of each and therefore the similarity between the two.
 Hang on for a bumpy ride:

 In Metamorphosis, Gregor Samsa is a young man who lives with his mother, father and sister.
-Initially – as in before the story starts – he is the breadwinner for this lower middle class German family, and he takes some pride in his winning of the bread.
+Initially – as in before the story even starts – he is the breadwinner for this lower middle class German family, and he takes some pride in his winning of the bread.
 Father is old, overweight and mostly unable to work, Mother has little marketable skill, and sister, though intelligent and talented with a violin, again isn’t able to pay the bills.
 So you would think that the breadwinner turning into a “verminous bug” would be devastating for the family.
 Dark, right?
 But by the end of the book, this very misfortune is what turns the family around and leads them into better times, more prosperity, happiness and contentment.
 Happy, yes?

 Disney is a world of princes and princesses and magic: Little girls dressed up as princesses, candy and ice cream, singing and dancing, and dreams coming true with some sparkle out of the end of Tinkerbell’s wand.
 Happy, right?

 Or is it a world of villains, debauchery and sorcery?
 The Pirates of the Caribbean ride is all about thievery, objectifying women, drunkenness – you know – pirate stuff.
 There were “rum bottles” floating in the water.
+I don’t even like rum.
 We have to accept that a noble hero simply cannot show his strength without a villain of at least mediocre power to accentuate it.
 It’s all about the yin and the yang.
 Whether the conservative Christian world approves or not, Walt Disney World seems to invite and embrace this.
 I can’t think of a type of people that I did not see represented here, except for the non-moneyed.
 Most skin tones, most nationalities, LBGTQH (lesbian, bi, gay, trans, queer, hetero), liberals, conservatives, MAGAS, socialists, et cetera.
 And the real Disney Magic is: nobody gives a crap about the other people’s personal views because they are so self-absorbed that they are mostly polite so as not to ruin their own experience because they paid so much for it.
 I digress, or do I?

 At WDW everyone seems comfortable in their own skin, however tattooed, dark, pale or exposed it may be.
 And this brings us back to Kafka.
 Gregor was waking up from anxious dreams and found himself to be a verminous bug.
 I wonder why he was so anxious?
 Had he long desired to be someone, or something else?
-Without the pressure of his human role, maybe?
+Eager to escape the pressure of his human role, maybe?
 Did he feel that he didn’t fit in or wasn’t understood to the point that those anxieties manifested in this way?

 Walt Disney World is not a place where everything is OK, its just a place where nobody wastes their time complaining about the “bigot” in front of them or the “freak” behind them on Space Mountain or Peter Pan’s Flight.
 Everyone has better things to do.
 Live and let play.

 So really, is it a choice, or were they “born that way?”
 I can’t say I know, truly.
 I suspect that it falls into the irresistible urge or inclination category.
-Can’t really say exactly when it began, but I have always liked Oreos.
+I can’t really say exactly when it began, but I have always liked Oreos.
 It wasn’t a problem early on; but as I got older and had the freedom to act on it when I wanted, I started gaining weight.
 I finally realized a had a problem.
 Gluttony?
 Must we use THAT word?
 Love is Love, right?
 All that sugar when your body isn’t made for it is bad.
 It screws up bodily functions, size and shape, and that starts affecting even your relationships.
 Too much sugar keeps my medications from working correctly and that leads to more problems.
 I suppose I choose it, but sometimes I can’t seem to resist that inclination.
 It is almost as if IT chose ME.
 Sin?
 Yes.
 Against God’s will?
 I’m sure of it.
 Against the 10 Commandments?
-Actually no. Does that mean it is ok?
+Depends on interpretation.
+Does that mean it is ok?
 Not so much.

 Life is difficult for both sides of the equation, and neither side should discount the other’s struggle.
 I really wish all this was as simple as “I was born this way,” or “He chose a sinful lifestyle so He should be shunned.”
-But I am convinced that this is no easier for the LGBTQ community than eating less or buying less or giving up income for anyone else.
+But I am convinced that this is no easier for the LGBTQ community than eating less or buying less or giving up income or swallowing self-righteous pride for anyone else.